Eastern South Asia: India

 India is a federal parliamentary republic.
 While the Indian federal government is headed by the ceremonial President of India and executive Prime Minister of India, the states of India are headed by a ceremonial governor and executive chief minister.
 Indian legislatures include the bicameral national parliament and numerous unicameral and bicameral state legislatures.
 The federal government can impose President's rule in the states.
-Indian states are not permitted to develop relations with foreign countries, including neighboring countries within Eastern South Asia unless it is strictly overseen by the heavily bureaucratic federal government.
+Indian states are not permitted to develop relations with foreign countries, including neighbouring countries within Eastern South Asia unless it is strictly overseen by the heavily bureaucratic federal government.
 The Indian legal system is a mixture of English common law, civil law, custom laws, and religious laws.
 The Supreme Court of India has a notable history of judicial activism.
 Fundamental rights are enshrined in India's constitution.

 Despite India's democratic framework, much of northeast India is under the Armed Forces (Special Powers) Act, which has been described as "draconian".
 Human rights abuses in Manipur have been a challenge.

 Nepal

 Nepal is a federal republic.
 The President of Nepal is the head of state.
 The Prime Minister of Nepal's role as head of government has been in place for over a century.
 Nepal has a bicameral parliament.
 The country continues to transition from a monarchy to a republic.
-Nepal's legal system is historically based on Hindu law but has incorporated influences from English law and other legal systems since modernization began in the country in the 1950s.
-Nepal has seen secularization since the republic was proclaimed in 2008.
+Nepal's legal system is historically based on Hindu law but has incorporated influences from English law and other legal systems since modernisation began in the country in the 1950s.
+Nepal has seen secularisation since the republic was proclaimed in 2008.
 Capital punishment has been abolished.
 Nepal ranked 63rd on the 2016 Rule of Law Index compiled by the World Justice Project, which was higher than India, Bangladesh, and Pakistan.

 Armed forces

 Bangladesh

 The Bangladesh Armed Forces are the third-largest in South Asia and include the Bangladesh Army, Bangladesh Navy, and Bangladesh Air Force.
 Bangladesh is a leading contributor of UN peacekeeping forces.
-Bangladesh's main defense partners are the United States, the United Kingdom, Russia, and China.
+Bangladesh's main defence partners are the United States, the United Kingdom, Russia, and China.
 Bangladesh's military was responsible for several coups in the 1970s and 1980s.

 Bhutan

-The Royal Bhutan Army is Bhutan's principal defense force.
-It has an extensive partnership with the armed forces of neighboring India that includes training and logistics.
+The Royal Bhutan Army is Bhutan's principal defence force.
+It has an extensive partnership with the armed forces of neighbouring India that includes training and logistics.
 The Royal Bhutan Army is responsible for monitoring Bhutan's disputed northern border with China.

 India

 The Indian Eastern Command is responsible for the country's security interests in the Eastern South Asia region.

 The Indian Armed Forces is the world's third-largest military force.
 It includes the Indian Army, Indian Navy, and Indian Air Force.
 The Indian military is the foremost regional military in South Asia.
 India is a declared nuclear weapons state.
-India's main defense suppliers include Russia, the United States, and Israel.
+India's main defence suppliers include Russia, the United States, and Israel.